Skip to content. | Skip to navigation

 I believe this work is about finding a way to perform without pretense, so that the ability to respond freely and unselfconsciously becomes the goal.
 In order to do this, the performer has to let go of preconceived notions of performing and begin taking real risks, even risking making a fool of themselves.

-Below and in the accompanying pages I offer my perspective on CI and guidance I've found helpful in learning it.
+Below and in the accompanying pages I offer my perspective on CI, including what helps me to learn what CI practice teaches.

 How Does CI Work?